davidalekna/use-table-tools/README.md

 ## The problem

-Too many columns in a screen, presented styles and other unwanted features.
+Its quite time consuming to build your own table functionality when you actually dont want to use a built in styled table component.

 ## This solution

-This program provides no styles, only functionality for the table / grid or any other possible view type.
-Hide columns and pull out whats needed on request, blah blah blah...
+DataBrowser component will provide common functionalities like checkbox, sorting, filtering, visible / offset columns and much more for your individual table components...

-> NOTE: The original use case of this component is autocomplete, however the API
+> NOTE: The original use case of this component is to build flexbox table list, however the API
-> is powerful and flexible enough to build things like dropdowns as well.
+> is powerful and flexible enough to build things like grids as well.

 ## Table of Contents